Gender discrimination

 • Victimisation: It involves treating an employee less favourably because they’ve complained about discrimination or supported a co-worker who did.

-So, is gender pay gap discrimination?
+Is a gender pay gap classed as discrimination?

 • The difference in mean pay of full-pay employees.

-• Differences in the median pay of full-pay employees
+• Differences in the median pay of full-pay employees.

-• Contrasts in mean bonuses pay of employees
+• Contrasts in mean bonuses pay of employees.

 • The contrasts in median bonus pay for employees.